 The clinical Phase 2b trial (TIPO-1), reported in The Lancet, shows levels of weight loss over a six-month period that is of high clinical relevance and highly competitive to other approaches.
 Patients lost an average of 12.8 kg on a 1 mg dose, 11.3 kg on a 0.5 mg dose and 6.7 kg on a 0.25 mg dose compared with a 2.2 kg loss in the placebo group.
 All participants were instructed to follow a diet with a 300 kcal deficit and to increase their physical activity gradually to 30-60 minutes of exercise per day.
 Of the patients receiving 0.5 mg daily, considered the relevant therapeutic dose, 87% of the patients (58% versus placebo) achieved more than 5% weight loss and 53% of the patients (46% versus placebo) achieved a weight loss of more than 10% after 6 months follow up.
 There has also been reported interim results from a 48-week, open-label extension trial (TIPO-4) in which 140 patients who completed the 24-week Phase 2b trial (TIPO-1) were re-enrolled after an average of three months’ wash-out.
 All were then treated with 0.5 mg tesofensine once daily but up-titration to 1 mg once daily was allowed in the first 24 weeks of the extension study.
 The 24-week interim results for those who were previously treated with 0.5 mg tesofensine in TIPO-1 showed a total mean weight loss of between 13 kg and 14 kg over 48 weeks of treatment.
 Furthermore, TIPO-4 confirmed the TIPO-1 results since the patients who were previously treated with placebo lost additionally approximately 9 kg in the first 24 weeks of the TIPO-4 study.

 Saniona is collaborating with Medix on developing tesofensine for obesity in Mexico and Argentina.
 According to Medix, the current market for prescription medicine for obesity in Mexico is about US$ 250 million.
-Medix received in April 2017 approval to initiate a Phase 3 study for tesofensine in obese Mexican patients and recruitment was completed in January 2018.
+In August 2017, Medix initiated a Phase 3 study for tesofensine in obese Mexican patients and recruitment was completed in January 2018.
 The trial is expected to be completed in 2018 and topline data is expected by early 2019.